Fireplace Mantels Installation & Care

 Good, dry wood will have a tendency to be a bit on the thirsty side.
 Over time the fireplace mantel will soak up the Danish Oil and it will need to be re-applied.
 To do this you will simply need to take a trip to your favorite local home improvement store and pick up a can of Danish Oil in the Clear or Natural shade.
 Wipe on the oil with a soft cloth and let dry for a couple of hours before redecorating your mantel.

-At first your fireplace mantel might need this more often, but over time it will become saturated with the oil and the luster will remain for longer periods between coats.
+At first, your fireplace mantel might need this more often, but over time it will become saturated with the oil and the luster will remain for longer periods between coats.
 By then you may only need to apply a fresh coat of oil once or twice a year.

 If you have any questions please be sure to contact us directly.
 We are almost always available by phone, even after hours.
 We are happy to answer any questions you have, even long after the sale.